Thank You (Dido song): Background and composition

 "Thank You" received significant success following its sampling in "Stan" by American rapper Eminem.

 Dido wrote the song about her boyfriend at the time, Bob Page, who she had met in 1995.
 Lyrically, the song focuses on themes of depression, but lines such as "your picture on the wall reminds me that it's not so bad" suggests that love and romance can bring reassurance and encouragement during dark periods for individuals.
 The song first appeared during the end credits of the 1998 movie Sliding Doors.
 A year following the song's inclusion in the soundtrack for the movie, it was included on Dido's debut album, No Angel.

 In 2000, American rapper Eminem sampled the opening verse of "Thank You" on his single "Stan" after he heard the song on the soundtrack album for Sliding Doors, which was given to him by one of his associates.
 As a result of this early success, by 2001, Dido was credited as being "the world's best-selling female music star".

-The song's verses are written in the key of G minor with a tempo of 80 beats per minute in common time.
-It follows a chord progression of GmEmaj7FBF/A, and Dido's vocals span from F_{3} to B_{4} in the song.
+The song is classified as a soft pop song with pop elements.
+The song's verses are written in the key of G minor with a tempo of 80 beats per minute in common time and a chord progression of GmEmaj7FBF/A. Dido's vocals span from F_{3} to B_{4} in the song.